maxplanck-ie/TheWhoTheWhatTheHuh/README.md

   * Adds quality metrics to the report email
   * Performs a contamination screen
   * Automatically delivers data to most groups and posts external data to the F\*EX server
+  * Internal groups additionally have their data linked into Galaxy, if possible
   * Compiles an automated project-report (pdf), to go along with each submission.
 This uses [ReportLab](https://pypi.python.org/pypi/reportlab).
   * Functions divided into more meaningful subfiles in a module, rather than being scattered across levels of shell scripts
   * Written explicitly for python3, just to future proof things a bit.